 In short, frequent deletion of large objects can really raise your costs.

-And third, Wasabi egress (download) and API costs are free.
+And the third point is, Wasabi’s egress (download) and API costs are free.
 But there is a caveat here as well.
 The total egress volume in a month should be less than the storage volume.
 That means if your monthly storage utilization is 1TB, the egress should be below 1TB.
 Otherwise, it may result in issues including account suspension.

 Lastly, if you delete your account, then this minimum retention period won’t be applicable.
 The charges will be prorated, if it’s in between a billing cycle.